-Please refer to Note 29 for detail of this disclosure.
+Please refer to the function and activity note in the model for detail of this disclosure.

 Statement of financial position

 AASB 101.54 sets out the minimum disclosure requirements regarding line item classifications on the face of the Statement of Financial Position.